Heteroflow/Heteroflow/README.md

 ## Stateful Execution

-Heteroflow leverages modern C++ meta-programming to let users capture variables in reference through [std::ref][std::ref] for *stateful* execution that enables flexible runtime controls and fine-grained task parallelism.
+Heteroflow allows users to capture variables in reference through [std::ref][std::ref] for *stateful* execution, enabling flexible runtime controls and fine-grained task parallelism.
 Users can partition a large workload into small parallel blocks and append dependencies between tasks to keep variable states consistent.
 Below the code snippet demonstrates this concept.